Tour Louis Armstrong's House+ More Exclusive Member-Only January Events

-Tucked away on the north eastern edge of Queens is a rare remnant of New York City’s past that many don’t even know exist.
+Tucked away on the northeastern edge of Queens is a rare remnant of New York City’s past that many don’t even know exists.
 Nearly 100 acres of land on the Willets Peninsula, originally inhabited by the Matinecock Native Americans and then owned by the Willets family, was used as a federal military base from the Civil War through the 1980s.
-In 1984, part of the land was turned over to New York City Parks and today, only a small portion of the land is still utilized by the federal government for the U.S. Army and Coast Guard.
+In 1984, part of the land was turned over to New York City Parks and today, a small portion of the land now called Fort Totten Park is still utilized by the federal government for the U.S. Army and Coast Guard.

-Throughout the park there are remnants of the site’s former military life such as an abandoned Civil War-era fort and a decaying early 20th century battery.
+Throughout the park, there are remnants of the site’s former military life such as an abandoned Civil War-era fort and a decaying early 20th century battery.
 Only accessible with the guidance of Park Ranger, Untapped Cities Insiders and the public gained special access to the abandoned sites of the park during a special weekend event, Fortified.
-Discover the secrets we uncovered on our visit:
+Discover the secrets we uncovered on our visit and explore the park with us again on an exclusive Untapped New York Insiders tour on June 17th!
+This tour is free for Untapped New York Insiders!
+Not an Insider yet?
+Become a member today and get your first month free with the code join us!

 Perhaps the most iconic and unique structure at Fort Totten is the Water Battery.
 In 1857 the federal government purchased the land at Fort Totten from the Willets family to add another fort to the system of waterfront defense structures surrounding New York harbor.
 The new fort would be a sister fort to Fort Schuyler across the East River in the Bronx.

-Beyond the missing stories and roof, solitary arches, and piles of stone that giveaway the fort’s incomplete state, there are also small details that tell the story.
+Beyond the missing stories and roof, solitary arches, and piles of stone that give away the fort’s incomplete state, there are also small details that tell its story.
 Lodged in the wall on the second floor of the battery are two pieces of artillery from test fires that ultimately proved the fort obsolete.

 The damage left by the rifled artillery that was shot into the wall has been left untouched and there are still pieces of the artillery lodged inside.
 When the shots were fired and the damage proved to be severe, construction on the site was halted and never started again.